JohnNellas/cvae_ic/README.md

 convolutional variational autoencoders for image clustering

 ## TODO:
-- SOON THE SUPPLEMENTARY RESULTS WILL BE UPLOADED
+- UPLOAD OF THE SUPPLEMENTARY RESULTS